petems/puppet-install-shell/README.md

 puppet-install-shell
 ====================

-A shell script to install puppet on multiple distros, assuming no dependancies.
+A shell script to install puppet on multiple distros, assuming no dependencies.

 The code is a mashup of [puppet-bootstrap](https://github.com/hashicorp/puppet-bootstrap) and [chef's install.sh script](https://www.getchef.com/chef/install.sh).